lefessan/autofonce/sphinx/commands.rst

 Run the testsuite.

-**autofonce** expects the existence of two files: **autofonce.env** and **tests/testsuite.at**.
+**autofonce** expects the existence of either **autofonce.toml** or **.autofonce**.

-**autofonce.env** is required to configure the tests that will be run.
+**autofonce.toml** is required to configure the tests that will be run, depending on the project.
 Check the following command for more information:
 ::

   $ autofonce init --help

-**tests/testsuite.at** contains the descriptions of the tests, as expected by the GNU Autoconf testsuite.
-Check the following command for more information:
+Before running the tests, you may want to list the test in the current testsuite with:
 ::

   $ autofonce list --help